Compare Scooter Insurance

 * Compared at Biker Insure on 13.03.24 and for indicative purposes only.
 Quotes were obtained for a married 42 year old company director living in IV40 with maximum ncb, no claims or convictions and a clean licence.
 Scooter is garaged and used for social & commuting purposes. £300 voluntary excess.
 Actual quotes will vary depending on your individual circumstances and model of scooter.

-How to get cheaper scooter insurance
+How you could get cheaper scooter insurance

 Pass your test